Focus on Light on the Dorset Coast Holiday

 Meadows & hills

 Immerse yourself in the world of photography, capturing the epic beauty and light of the Dorset Coast through a lens.
-Capturing sunrises, sunsets and inspiring views around Lulworth Cove and Durdle Door; to the west dramatic light houses and seascapes; Towers and Silhouttes at Kimmerage Bay; morning and afternoon light offering differing views of Corfe Castle.
+Capturing sunrises, sunsets and inspiring views around Lulworth Cove and Durdle Door; to the west, dramatic light houses and seascapes; a picture-perfect model village and towering chalk stacks; morning and afternoon light offering differing views of Corfe Castle.
 Learn how to capture the differing types of light, whilst enjoying the rural peace this iconic location offers.

 - Spend most of the day outdoors seeking out the best light and the best images